by Steven K. Roberts – updated April, 2019

 I inherited a library of 8mm movies taken by my father from 1936 through the mid-1970s, and some of it has considerable historical value.
 While researching conversion services, I realized that the collection was large enough to justify buying my own system (I needed a fast PC for the holodeck anyway).
 After obsessive research into professional tools, I acquired the RetroScan Universal:

-In addition to the machine itself and the 8mm/Super8 gate for my own projects (like this little one of me mowing with a homebrew combo rig in 1966), I picked up the 16mm and 35mm gates… so I can handle just about any home movie format as well as stacks of slides.
-Every frame is digitized right down to the grain by a high-speed 2K camera, then that huge image sequence is exported to a suitable output format depending on the application and initial quality… ranging from DVD up to 720p and 1080p.
+In addition to the machine itself and the 8mm/Super8 gate for my own projects (like this 1945 snowstorm in Erie, or my parents’ 1946 honeymoon in Bermuda), I picked up the 16mm and 35mm gates… so I can handle just about any home movie format as well as stacks of slides.
+Every frame is digitized right down to the grain by a high-speed camera, then that huge image sequence is exported to a suitable output format depending on the application and initial quality… ranging from DVD up to 720p and 1080p, or 2K for the larger formats.
 In other words, I can process your old home movies and give them back in digital form, ready for uploading to YouTube or editing in Final Cut Pro… and since every frame is captured as a still, there is no shortage of images for Facebook, blog posts, books, and so on.
 I also have the tools to digitize VHS and 8mm video tapes, including fine-tuning of audio or adding a soundtrack… and can rescue ancient photos.

-One of my favorite parts of this is those stills… each reel a little storehouse of micro-expressions that are far more interesting than the frozen snapshots of the era (when photos were expensive and getting the camera out was an event).
-I am collecting quite a library of moments from my past…
+One of my favorite parts of this is those stills… each reel is a little time capsule of micro-expressions that are far more interesting than the frozen snapshots of the era (when photos were expensive and getting the camera out was an event).
+I am collecting quite a library of moments…

-We are mostly offering this to folks here in the San Juan Islands (though can of course do it by mail as well).
+The original intent was to offer this service to folks here in the San Juan Islands, though I have started accepting jobs by mail.
 Please get in touch if you have old movies fading in storage and would like to preserve them for posterity.
-Turn-around on small projects is typically a couple of days.
-Depending on the scope of the job, delivery can be via cloud, thumb drive, external hard disk (including a loaner), or direct transfer via LAN.
+Turn-around time is typically a couple of weeks, depending on the scope of the job… and delivery can be via cloud, thumb drive, external hard disk (including a loaner), or direct transfer via LAN if you’re here in the neighborhood.

 Underwater Video with ROV